EconWebArena: Benchmarking Autonomous Agents on Economic Tasks in Realistic Web Environments: Introduction

 Accurate and timely access to economic data \citep{einav2014data,einav2014economics} is essential for research, policy analysis, and financial decision-making.
 Such data are typically published by government agencies, central banks, international organizations, and financial institutions through structured web portals.
 Retrieving this information often requires navigating dynamic websites, interpreting charts and tables, and interacting with elements like filters, dropdowns, and forms \citep{edelman2012using,ferrara2014web}.
 Although some platforms offer application programming interfaces (APIs) for direct data access, such interfaces are not consistently available.
 Many official sources do not support APIs, and those that do often differ significantly in format, coverage, and usability across countries and institutions.
 In practice, user-facing websites are more common and standardized, making them a more accessible and reliable target for autonomous agents.
 Nevertheless, many existing approaches rely on general-purpose search engines or pre-collected datasets, which often point to secondary or less reliable sources.
 This indirect access can introduce errors in precision, units, or interpretation, reducing the reliability of downstream analysis.

 Direct interaction with authoritative online sources is critical for high-fidelity economic data acquisition, but it poses unique challenges for autonomous agents.
 These agents must operate in live web environments, reason over both structured and visual content, and execute multi-step procedures to obtain specific, verifiable information.
+In practice, such tasks mirror typical workflows in applied economics, for example retrieving official Consumer Price Index (CPI) releases for inflation analysis, collecting central bank interest rate data for policy evaluation, or accessing trade and labor statistics for empirical research.
 However, existing benchmarks rarely reflect these demands.
-Most web agent benchmarks \citep{zhou2023webarena,drouin2024workarena,yoran2024assistantbench} focus on general-purpose tasks such as shopping, email handling, or navigating productivity tools.
+Most web agent benchmarks \citep{zhou2024webarena,drouin2024workarena,yoran2024assistantbench} focus on general-purpose tasks such as shopping, email handling, or navigating productivity tools.
 These emphasize routine interactions but overlook the structured reasoning, domain expertise, and precision needed in economic contexts.